learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 As you can see, the operation is performed within each partition first, after which, the results of the computations in each partition are combined to come up with one final answer.

 Now it's time to figure out how much money BuyStuff would make from selling one of all of its items after they've reduced their inventory.
-Use a reduce method with a lambda function to add up all of the values in the RDD.
+Use the `.reduce()` method with a lambda function to add up all of the values in the RDD.
 Your lambda function should have two variables.

 ```python